consoledotdev/home/content/podcast/s02e02-security-thomas-ptacek-fly.io.md

 terminal for me.
 Right?
 I just need Emacs to work.
 I need Emacs and Twitter to work and then I'm kind of off to the races.
 So, I'm pretty easy.

-**David Mytton:** Excellent.
+**David:** Excellent.
 Where can people find you online?

-**Thomas Ptacek:**  I'm noisy on Twitter.
+**Thomas:**  I'm noisy on Twitter.
 My Twitter name is TQBF, the quick brown fox on Twitter.
 I'm pretty easy to find there.
 There's a site many people are familiar with called Hacker News.
 I think if you took the three highest karma, kind of biggest losers, on Hacker News and combined them, they still would not be as big of a Hacker News loser as I am.
 By a factor of three I'm the highest karma person on Hacker News.
 Which is where I waste a lot of time.
-So I'm \[tptacek 00:31:25\] on Hacker News if you want to see me ranting about random legal things or the tech industry there as well.
+So I'm tptacek on Hacker News if you want to see me ranting about random legal things or the tech industry there as well.
 So, Hacker News and Twitter are where to find me, unfortunately.

-**David Mytton:** Excellent.
+**David:** Excellent.
 Well, that's all we have time for today.
 Thanks very much for joining the Console Podcast.

-**Thomas Ptacek:** Thank you very much for having me.
+**Thomas:** Thank you very much for having me.
 I appreciate it.

-**David Mytton:** Thanks for listening to the Console Dev Tools Podcast.
+**David:** Thanks for listening to the Console Dev Tools Podcast.
 Please let us know what you think on Twitter.
 I'm @DavidMytton and you can follow
 @consoledotdev.
 Don't forget to subscribe and rate us in your podcast player.
 And if you are playing around with, or building, any interesting dev tools,